medhaupadhyay/Micropayment-Channel-Public-Website/index.md

 • Enter the most recently generated signature <br>
 • Click ”Close Channel” <br>
 • The receiver should receive the Ethereum once the transaction goes through <br>
+• The channel will officially close and can no longer be interacted with from this point <br>
 </details>
 <br>